traefik/traefik/docs/content/middlewares/compress.md

 ### `excludedContentTypes`

-`excludedContentTypes` specifies a list of content types to compare the `Content-Type` header of the incoming requests to before compressing.
+`excludedContentTypes` specifies a list of content types to compare the `Content-Type` header of the incoming requests and responses before compressing.

-The requests with content types defined in `excludedContentTypes` are not compressed.
+The responses with content types defined in `excludedContentTypes` are not compressed.

 Content types are compared in a case-insensitive, whitespace-ignored manner.